python/cpython/Doc/library/xml.sax.handler.rst

 .. method:: ContentHandler.ignorableWhitespace(whitespace)

-   Receive notification of ignorable whitespace in element content.
+   Receive notification of ignorable :term:`whitespace` in element content.

    Validating Parsers must use this method to report each chunk of ignorable whitespace (see the W3C XML 1.0 recommendation, section 2.10): non-validating